CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 driven in, read the graduation at the sediment surface: that is the **depth of corer inserted**.
 After extrusion, measure the recovered core directly: that is the **length of core extracted**.

-*Simplest in the field, and the method the videos show.*

 </td>
 <td width="50%">